-For the purposes of these separate financial statements, all subsidiaries have been accounted for using the equity method.
+For the purposes of these separate financial statements, all subsidiaries have been accounted for using the equity method, except when the subsidiary is classified as held for sale, in which case it is accounted for in accordance with IFRS 5, Non-current Assets Held for Sale and Discontinued Operations (IFRS 5).
 Under the equity method, an entity is initially recognized in the separate balance sheet at cost and adjusted thereafter to recognize SaskCentral's share of the profit or loss and other comprehensive income (OCI) of the entity.
 When SaskCentral's share of losses of an entity exceeds SaskCentral's interest in that entity, SaskCentral discontinues recognizing its share of further losses.
 Additional losses are recognized only to the extent that SaskCentral has incurred legal or constructive obligations or made payments on behalf of the entity.